Sukhoi S-6: T-58M

 Assessment of a full-scale model and development of subsystems (notably the Puma-S weapon system), revealed that the requirements in terms of range, weapon loading and field aerodrome capability could only be met by the S-6 when fitted with RATOG, but still outshone the competition for Mikoyan Guryevitch with their project based on the MiG-25.

 The military then demanded a larger weapon load, which led Sukhoi to propose a less advanced derivative of the T-58 as the T-58M, which had four weapon stations on the fuselage versus the S-6's single weapon station.
 Due to the greater weight, the main landing gear of the T-58M was equipped with two wheels to operate on unpaved runways.
 The T-58M was to have had an extended fuselage, twin wheel main landing gear, the same radar system as the S-6, a continuous spine from the cockpit to the brake screen container under the rudder and half-round air inlets with adjustable diffuser cones, resembling the Lavochkin La-250.

 However, the T-58M also failed to meet military demands for maximum speed and weight on the one hand and STOL capability for operation on semi-prepared runways.
 Also, the required performance of the radar system could not be met due to the limitations of the fuselage cross-section / antenna size.
 At that time, the use of vertical jet engines in East and West seemed a promising solution to shorten take-off and landing distances.
-Suchoi's experience with the technology demonstrator T-58VD (a T-58 prototype equipped with three Rybinsk RD-36-35 lift-jets), led them to improve STOL performance with lift engines, widening the fuselage and in turn, allowing a larger radome to accommodate a larger radar antennae.
+Sukhoi's experience with the technology demonstrator T-58VD (a T-58 prototype equipped with three Rybinsk RD-36-35 lift-jets), led them to improve STOL performance with lift engines, widening the fuselage and in turn, allowing a larger radome to accommodate a larger radar antennae.
 The sensor attached to the pylon under the radome on the S-6 could now be installed in the nose and the widened fuselage also gave the opportunity for a side by side cockpit, increasing the efficiency of the crew.